Katharine Birbalsingh: Social Mobility Commission

 "physics isn't something that girls tend to fancy.
 They don't want to do it, they don't like it...
 I just think they don't like it.
 There's a lot of hard maths in there that I think they would rather not do... the research generally … just says that's a natural thing,".
-Birbalsingh responded to some of these comments in an article in the Daily Telegraph.
+Birbalsingh responded to some of these comments in an article in The Daily Telegraph.
 She resigned the position in January 2023, saying "I want to be able to speak publicly about what I think is right and not worry that I am bringing the SMC into disrepute".

+Subsequent activism

+In 2023, the New Statesman named her as the 45th most influential right-wing figure in British politics.

+Birbalsingh was criticised in 2023 for banning Muslim prayers from her school, saying they were divisive and disruptive.

+She attended the 2023 National Conservatism Conference.
+In her speech, she placed schools at the forefront of the fight for conservative values and culture.
+She urged conservative parents to remove their children from schools that were "too woke".
+She alleged that "there are kids right now, in some schools, with tails pinned to their heads and bottoms..
+They identify as cats, you see."